renan-throsa/Resume/README.md

 ## :open_file_folder: Projects
 These projects showcase my years of experience as a student and a web developer.
 These projects are based on or guided by books that I've read, patterns that I've seen or things that I've been playing around with.

+* [**Technical Challenge - Intelectah**](https://github.com/renan-throsa/Concessionarias): The goal of this project was to develop a web application for managing vehicle dealerships using ASP.NET MVC and Entity Framework.
+The system should enable the management of vehicle manufacturers, vehicles, dealerships, and sales.
+Additionally, it should integrate user authentication, reporting, and performance optimization..

 * [**Ekklesia-Omega**](https://github.com/Minimalistware/Ekklesia-Omega): A web application that manages a small church and its affairs.
 It features an ASP Net core back end and an Angular front end.
 Originally, this project started as a friend's favour who needed help managing his small church.
 Initially, it served as a test case for the hard skills I acquired at my first job as a web developer.
 However, over time, it ended up as a playground for my technical readings.
 In this project I applied concepts from the books **ASP.NET Core in Action**, **Entity Framework Core in Action**,**Learn Docker in a Month of Lunches**, **Pro Angular 16** and **RxJS in Action**.

 * [**TSbanck**](https://github.com/RenanCbcc/tsbank): A simple web app written in typescript.